yonhan3/openosc2/README.md

 How to Build OpenOSC Library
 ----------------------------
-The build system for the OpenOSC library is the well known *GNU build system*, a.k.a.
+The build system for the OpenOSC library is the well known GNU build system, a.k.a.
 Autotools.
-This system is well understood and supported by many different platforms and distributions which should allow this library to be built on a wide variety of platforms.
-See the ``Tested Platforms'' section for details on what platforms this library was tested on during its development.
+This system is well understood and supported by many different platforms and distributions which should allow this libary to be built on a wide variety of platforms.
+See the "Tested Platforms" section for details on what platforms this library was tested on during its development.

-* Building
+* *Building*

 For those familiar with autotools you can probably skip this part.
 For those not and want to get right to building the code see below.
 And, for those that